Skip to main content

 11:15 AMSession (Best Paper)

-12:30 PMLunch & Working Group Tables (Funding)
+12:30 PMLunch and Working Group Tables

-1:45 PMWG: Principles & Performance Metrics
+1:45 PMPrinciples & Performance Metrics Makerspace: Session I - link

 3:00 PMSession 4 - Human-AI Collaboration & Decision-Making